-It is a discerning feeling realising you are no longer top of the food chain.
+It is a disconcerting feeling realising you are no longer top of the food chain.

 Keeping our small group at a distance and eventually moving us on with warnings to not get too close, our guides, expertly trained and experienced rangers, gathered everyone at the ranger station and gave a brief talk on safety.
 There was a strong emphasis on not allowing visitors to get too close, as this was the Komodo Dragon’s island.
+This was their home.
+Their lair.
 They roamed free with as little impact from us as possible.

 The travel experience on Komodo National Park was a fantastic blend of conservation and tourism and the perfect example of how the two can work together.

 There were two trails on the island, one short, one long, but the long trail took in the length of Rinca Island including vast plains which the Dragons usually avoided.
 The longer trail had a stronger emphasis on seeing the island itself as opposed to its inhabitants.
 So stopping only to allow for a few photographs of the Komodo Dragons that had begun to congregate around the station, the rangers veered away from the trail slightly to allow for their movements and we set off on the short trail.